 - Disclose when you're in doubt.
 The Board of Admissions to the Bar can examine your law school application, and they have the right to investigate any discrepancies between your law school application and your Character and Fitness application until you resolve them to their satisfaction before allowing you to sit for the bar exam in their state.
 You don't want to be in a situation in which you must disclose to the Board of Admissions to the Bar something that you did not disclose on your law school application.

-Is it really fair that I have to disclose my information so that a law school can hold it against me?
+Why must I have to disclose my information so that a law school can hold it against me?

 You have chosen to enter a field in which professionals are held to high ethical standards.
 Lawyers are expected to respect and uphold the law.
 In addition, you'll have to disclose your information on your application to the Board of Admissions to the Bar later anyway.
+It is much, much better to disclose any misconduct now rather than wait until you are applying to sit for the bar exam.

 What would you do?
 Do you think I should disclose?